smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 |----------|
 | 4004     |

-- Sales ID `4004` would be in the expected output as this customer had a sale in the current year, plus the previous two years.
+- `Sales ID` `4004` would be in the expected output as this salesman had a sale in the current year, plus the previous two years.

 [🔙 Back to Table of Contents](#table-of-contents)